eirinistam/efood_BI/README.md

 # efood_BI
 BI Assignment

+Custome Segmentation using order data of January 2021 to identify the most valuable target group for a Marketing campaign about Coffee.

 The data folder contains the raw data as provide from efood for the orders of January 2021 (excluding Athens and Thessaloniki), the efood_frequencies file contains the data extracted using the query sgl/sql_filtered_query.sql.

 raw_data (columns)